syncfusion-content/xamarin-docs/Xamarin/SfTabView/Selection-Changed.md

 {% endtabs %}

-## Enable Swiping
+## Enable swiping

-When selection changed is needs to be restricted through user interaction, `EnableSwiping` property of `SfTabView` can be set as `false`.
+When the selection changed event is needs to be restricted through user interaction, the `EnableSwiping` property of `SfTabView` can be set to `false`.